How to Get Into Johns Hopkins Medical School

 Essay Question 5:

-“Tell us about a time in recent years that you experienced wonder in your everyday life.
+“Wonder encapsulates a feeling of rapt attention…it draws the observer in.
+Tell us about a time in recent years where you experienced wonder in your everyday life.
 Although experiences related to your clinical or research work may be the first to come to mind, we encourage you to think of an experience that is unrelated to medicine or science.
 What did you learn from that experience?
-(2500 characters max)”
+(500 words)”

-While it’s easy to get hung up on appearing professional and capable when applying to get into Johns Hopkins Medical School, it’s also important to remember that it’s a learning experience!
+While it’s easy to get hung up on appearing professional and capable when applying to get into Johns Hopkins medical school, it’s also important to remember that it’s a learning experience!

 As a doctor, your curiosity and drive are vital assets.
 JHU SOM is looking for examples of natural curiosity that are unrelated to medicine.
 This is your chance to frame your passion and ambition in a holistic way – it will help you demonstrate how well-rounded a candidate you are!